Contact Lens Services

 GPC: This form of conjunctivitis is caused by inflammation on the inner surface of the eyelid.
 Protein buildup on contact lenses can make this condition worse.

 Presbyopia: Eyes tend to have a tougher time focusing on close objects as they age.
 This condition is known as presbyopia.
 It typically affects people aged 40 or older.

 Wearing contacts is not impossible if you suffer from one of the above conditions.
 You do need to meet with an eye care professional, however, and get prescribed contact lenses that are tailored to deal with your specific vision condition.

 Gas permeable lenses are a good solution for patients who suffer from GPC or Keratoconus.
 A GP lens will limit protein deposits from accumulating which will reduce GPC symptoms.
 It is also effective in containing corneal bulging and relieving pressure on the tissue for a Keratoconus sufferer.

 Toric lenses are useful for correcting astigmatism.
 Since the lens needs to align with the bulge it is correcting, toric lenses must not rotate in order to fit on the eye.
-They are typically custom made to correct a specific astigmatism.
+They are typically custom-made to correct specific astigmatism.
 For that reason, this type of lens takes longer to make and costs more than a traditional contact lens.

 Bifocal and multifocal lenses can help remedy presbyopia.
 Monovision lenses are another option for presbyopia.
-This type of lenses can have one fitted for distance vision and the other for seeing close objects.
+This type of lens can have one fitted for distance vision and the other for seeing close objects.